learninglab-dev/the-resources/public/mk/workbook.md

 so.
 this is definitely going all in on the [Show Your Work](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?keywords=show+your+work&qid=1569804976&s=gateway&sr=8-1) strategy.

+but where, precisely? and what?

 ## TASKS

 - sort out task workflow (meta)
 - print things (like all the stills I edit)
+- script to get photos onto s3 and simultaneously slack and airtable (and prep for gallery display?)
 -

 ## NOTES